 During the early days of the Italian rule the communities of Rhodes and Kos thrived, excelling in the commerce of cloth and owning one of the biggest and well known banks of the time (The Bank of the Alhantef Brothers).
+Especially in Kos, the Jewish families prospered, being engaged in the textile business, foodstuffs, haberdashery and other goods, as well as in the export of grapes and raisins to Egypt and Europe, without being hampered by the Italians.
 The size of the combined community of the two islands grew to a total of 4.000 individuals.
 Following the racist laws voted by the Mussolini government in1938 a total of 2.250 Jews fled to the United States of America, Palestine, South Rhodesia in the Belgian Congo, Argentina and generally joined emigrant communities of Jewish Dodecanesean descent.

 After the unconditional surrender of Italy on the 8th of September 1943, English troops took over the island of Kos.
 In Rhodes although the Germans were outnumbered 7.000 to 30.000 they managed to take control of the island and launched their offensive aiming to conquer the rest of the Dodecanese.
 On the 3rd of October 1943 they land on Kos with the assistance of massive air support and manage to conquer the island by the 4th of October.
 The Jews are relentlessly persecuted while their houses are ransacked and looted.
 On the 23rd of July 1944 all the Jews are assembled along with their meager possessions in the courtroom facing the Lotzia Square.
 Thanks to the intervention of the Turkish Consul in Rhodes a number of Turkish citizens (39 from Rhodes and 13 from Kos) are released.
 The Germans confiscate all the belongings of the remaining Jews and transfer them to Auschwitz via Athens.
 Of the 1767 Jews that were seized only 163 survived, of which 151 from Rhodes and 12 from Kos.
 Another 10 that were not present in Kos when the population was assembled and sent to Auschwitz, also managed to survive.